A-VazquezGuardado/Smart_NFC_Optogenetics/README.md

 - Open the .m file in MATLAB and hit the run button to open the GUI.
 - Select the serial port to establish communication with the hardware.

+## Microcontroller programming:

+- The library TinyWireM.h is required.
+Further information regarding use and installation can be found here (https://github.com/nadavmatalon/TinyWireM).
+- Programming ATTINY84 using Arduino requires the ATTinyCore package.
+Instruction of how to install and use can be found here (https://github.com/SpenceKonde/ATTinyCore/blob/master/Installation.md).
 Detailed operation modes, such as configuration and operation of the devices, are described in the manuscript.